Development Bank of Saxony: Location

-The headquarters of the Development Bank of Saxony is in Leipzig since January 2017, although the headquarters building was completed only in 2021.
-A branch office is retained at the former headquarter building in Dresden.
+The headquarters of the Development Bank of Saxony have been in Leipzig since January 2017, the building itself was completed in 2021.
+The bank's registered offices are in Leipzig and Dresden.

 The bank also has customer centers in Leipzig, Dresden and Chemnitz and a regional office in Görlitz.

 History

-From 1991 until 1995 the L-Bank, the state development bank of Baden-Württemberg, operated the bank.
-Then on December 19, 1995 the SAB GmbH was created as a subsidiary of the L-Bank.
-This took up the operation on June 1, 1996.
-Since December 30, 2002 the SAB is a 100% subsidy of the state of Saxony.
+Between 1991 and 1995 L-Bank, Baden-Württemberg's state development finance institution, operated SAB.
+On December 19, 1995 SAB GmbH was created as an L-Bank subsidiary.
+SAB GmbH started operations on June 1, 1996.
+Since December 30, 2002, SAB has been a wholly-owned subsidiary of the state of Saxony.

-In 2003 its legal form was changed into an Institution under Public Law (de: Anstalt des öffentlichen Rechts).
+In 2003 its legal form was changed to an Institution under Public Law (Anstalt des öffentlichen Rechts in German).